Global19-atlassian-net/HBAR-DTK/README.md

 Update: April, 2015

 Active development has moved to FALCON https://github.com/PacificBiosciences/FALCON which offers a full pipeline for large genome and diploid assembly.
-HGAP style assemble of smaller genomes, is now fully supported in the production SMRT Analysis software.
+HGAP style assembly of smaller genomes, is now fully supported in the production SMRT Analysis software.

 Update: Jun 13, 2014